c-sp/age/src/age_emulator_gb/README.md

 Several
 [Gambatte sound tests](https://github.com/sinamas/gambatte/tree/master/test/hwtests/sound)
-produce audio output as test result: a test either finishes with audible output or with silence.
+produce audio output as test result: a test either finishes with audible sound or with silence.

 To achieve this, test roms apply a custom modulation to the duty waveform of channel 1 or 2.